Maléfices: Character generation

 The player first picks a profession for the player character; female characters are limited to professions that were socially acceptable during La Belle Epoque.
-The player then rolls dice to determine age and constitution.
+The player then rolls dice to determine age and Constitution.
 These will result in scores between 1–20 for four physical attributes (Strength, Dexterity, Education, and Perception).

-The player divides a pool of twenty points between two spiritual attributes (Reason and Faith), although neither can have a score lower than 6.
-The gamemaster secretly rolls dice to determine a score of 5–20 for the character's magical attribute (Flow).
+The player divides a pool of twenty points between two spiritual attributes (Reason and Faith), although neither can have a starting score lower than 6.
+In general, Faith (because you believe something is real) protects against the effects of the occult and paranormal.
+Meanwhile Reason (because you don't believe something is real) resists fear.

+The gamemaster secretly rolls dice to determine a score of 5–20 for the character's paranormal attribute (Flow).
+This is modified by the character's thresholds (bonuses) in White Magic ("good" spells), Black Magic ("evil" spells) and Other Magic (psychic powers and perception of the spiritual realm); otherwise the three concentrations have a base value of "0".
+The Game Master keeps the Flow Score and its modifiers secret from the player, so they are unaware or unsure of how good or bad they are until they try using it.
+It contributes to the game's theme that magic is dangerous and not to be trifled with.

-Finally the player draws five Tarot cards, four of which the player can see; the fifth is secretly recorded by the gamemaster.
-These cards can grant bonuses or inflict penalties when the player character attempts to use their abilities.
-For example the Archangel and the Priest give bonuses to Faith, The Devil and The Sorcerer give bonuses to Reason, and The Great Grimoire gives bonuses to Flow, Faith and Reason.
+Finally the player draws five Tarot cards (the "Hand of Destiny"), four of which the player can see; the fifth is secretly recorded by the gamemaster.
+These cards modify the character's attributes by granting bonuses or inflicting penalties that affect the player character attempts to use their abilities.
+For example The Archangel and The Priest give bonuses to Faith and makes casting White Magic easier, The Devil and The Sorcerer give bonuses to Reason and makes casting Black Magic easier, and The Great Grimoire gives bonuses to Flow, Faith and Reason.